The Hidden Cost of Overlooking How People Think and Work Differently

 What makes a real difference is understanding how people think and work—how they make decisions, how they handle stress, how they process information, and how they interact with others.
 These are the things that influence collaboration, trust, and performance in every team.

 When teams don’t have a way to see and talk about these differences, misunderstandings fill the gap.
 People get misread, labeled, or overlooked, even when they’re capable and committed.
+This is why neurodiversity training for managers and cognitive diversity leadership development are becoming essential.

 What It Looks Like in Practice